VergeGroup/Normalization/Sources/Normalization/Documentation.docc/Normalization.md

 In the normalized structure, author data is stored separately from posts, eliminating data redundancy and ensuring data consistency.
 The relationship between posts and authors is represented by the `authorId` field in the posts.

-VergeORM is designed to handle normalization in state-management libraries effectively.
-By leveraging VergeORM, you can simplify your state management, reduce the computational complexity of operations, and improve the overall performance and maintainability of your application.
+Normalization is designed to handle normalization in state-management libraries effectively.
+By leveraging Normalization, you can simplify your state management, reduce the computational complexity of operations, and improve the overall performance and maintainability of your application.

 **Defining Entities**